Bill Carmody

-William D. Carmody (born December 4, 1951) is a retired American men's college basketball coach, formerly the head coach at the College of the Holy Cross.
+William D. Carmody (born December 4, 1951) is an American retired men's college basketball coach, formerly the head coach at the College of the Holy Cross.
 He was the head coach of the Wildcats men's basketball team at Northwestern University from 2000 through 2013.
 From 1996 through 2000, Carmody was the head coach at Princeton University.

 Early life and education

 Carmody was born in Rahway, New Jersey, and grew up in Spring Lake, where he attended St. Rose High School, a Roman Catholic private school, in nearby Belmar.
 He attended and graduated from Union College in Schenectady, New York, with a Bachelor of Arts degree in history in 1975.
 He led Union's basketball team to a 59–11 record in his three years as a starter.

 Career

 After graduating from Union College, Carmody served as head coach of Fulton-Montgomery Community College in Johnstown, New York, and led the team to a 17–10 record and conference title in his only season there.
 He returned to Union the following year as an assistant coach under head coach Bill Scanlon.
 In 1980, Carmody became a part-time assistant at Providence College, where he worked for 2 seasons under head coach Gary Walters.